-Best Community tank fishes for Betta Tank
+Best Tank Mates for Betta Fish Tank

 Are you looking for Betta fish community tank inspiration?
 Then you’ve come to the right place!
 I have compiled a list of the top 10 tank mates for Betta community tank fishes.
 These tank mates are sure to add color, activity, and excitement to your tank.